smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **Alert Deduplication**: Implements Redis-backed cooldown keys to prevent duplicate alerts.
 - **Tracing**: Samples spans based on configurable rate to balance insight and overhead.
 - **Health Checks**: Aggregates metrics asynchronously to avoid blocking event processing.
+- **Cryptographic Verification**: Implements efficient hashing of critical fields only, with configurable KMS integration for enhanced security.

 The system is horizontally scalable via Kubernetes, with each worker instance maintaining independent state while sharing Redis and PostgreSQL backends.